COGS

 Because Shopify no longer stores this information, Kleio has no way of retrieving it automatically.
 To maintain “apples-to-apples” year-over-year comparisons, you must manually set the COGS for these deleted products.

-Shopify only stores a single cost per variant — when you update it, the new value applies everywhere, past and future.
+Shopify only stores a single cost per variant.
+When you update it, the new value applies to all orders — past and future.
 That makes it impossible to reflect COGS changes over time (e.g., a supplier price increase) without rewriting history.

 Kleio’s Custom COGS solves this.
 At Costs → Custom COGS you can set a COGS override on specific products or variants with a start and end date.
-This lets you model changing costs accurately — for example, set $8 for Jan–Jun and $9.50 from Jul onward — without touching your Shopify data or affecting historical calculations.
+For example, set $8 for Jan–Jun and $9.50 from Jul onward — without touching your Shopify data.

 Custom COGS values take precedence over the Shopify cost and any fallback percentage.

-In Settings, you can configure two global COGS settings:
+In Settings, you can configure three global COGS settings:

 Fallback COGS %